UiPath Documentation

 [TargetAppOptions targetAppOptions])

-targetApp TargetAppModel : The target application or web page to attach to.
+targetApp TargetAppModel: The target application or web page to attach to.
 It is an object of type TargetAppModel that provides information about the application:

-* `Selector` - An XML fragment that stores the
+* `Selector` - An XML fragment that stores the attributes of a user interface element.

-* `FilePath` - If the application is not a web
+* `FilePath` - If the application is not a web browser, specifies the full path of the executable file to open.

-* `Arguments` - If the application is not a web
+* `Arguments` - If the application is not a web browser, you can specify parameters to pass to the target application at startup.

 * `Url`